-- 5. Sweepstakes Plaques -- A sweepstakes plaque will be awarded to a school earning: - (a) At least two choral organizations, that earn a superior rating in both concert and Sight-Reading at the state contest.
+- 5. Sweepstakes Plaques -- In addition to the concert and sight-reading plaques, a sweepstakes plaque will be awarded to a school earning: - (a) At least two choral organizations, that earn a superior rating in both concert and Sight-Reading at the state contest.
 All entries must be in the same classification. - (b) A band that earns a superior rating in the regional marching contest and a superior rating in concert and Sight-Reading at the state contest.
 All entries must be in the same classification. - (c) A full orchestra that earns a superior rating at the string orchestra contest as well as the state contest in Concert, and Sight-Reading.
 All entries must be in the same classification.
 Class E high school string orchestra that earns a superior rating in concert and Sight-Reading will receive the outstanding achievement award.
 High school class E string orchestras are not eligible for sweepstakes.
 High school class E Full Orchestras are eligible to win a sweepstakes award. - (d) Class E bands receiving a superior in concert and Sight-Reading at the state level and a superior in marching as members of a parent organization.